 For glaze:

-Drizzle glaze over cooled bread.
+- Drizzle glaze over cooled loaves.
 Cut and serve.

 I make “crushed pineapple” out of zucchini and measure in 8 oz bags and use when a recipe calls for a small can of pineapple and my zucchini bread I make calls for a can of crushed pine